“OK...OK...I’ve got it.” I spun on my heel to face Axel after having an epiphany.

 Who would do something like that?

-Then it occurred to me, they might...for the ten million dollar reward.
+Then it occurred to me that they might for the ten million dollar reward.
 There were plenty of curtain twitchers living in the cul-de-sac where Axel’s parents lived.
 I couldn’t see his parents doing that to us, and I could think of no one else it could've been.

 “Are you familiar with the name, Rebecca King?”
-She asked while thrusting the microphone at my face.
+She asked, rushing her words.

-I shook my head confused.
+I shook my head, baffled.
 “No, I’ve never heard of her.”

 Who was this mystery woman?